Skip to main content

 # US region

-claude mcp add synq --transport streamable-http https://mcp.us.synq.io/mcp
+claude mcp add synq --transport http https://mcp.us.synq.io/mcp

 # EU region

-claude mcp add synq --transport streamable-http https://mcp.synq.io/mcp
+claude mcp add synq --transport http https://mcp.synq.io/mcp

 Authentication